New article published in American Journal of Speech-Language Pathology:

-New article published in Assistive Technology:
+New articles published in Assistive Technology:

 - Pitt, K. M., Brumberg, J. S. (2021).
 Evaluating person-centered factors associated with brain–computer interface access to a commercial augmentative and alternative communication paradigm.
 Assistive Technology, 1-10.